ResonantGeoData/RD-WATCH/DEVELOPMENT.md

    1. Open the Command Palette (<kbd>⌘</kbd> <kbd>⇧</kbd> <kbd>P</kbd> or <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>P</kbd>) and run `>Extensions: Show Built-in Extensions` command
    2. Find "TypeScript and JavaScript Language Features", right click and select "Disable (Workspace)"
 2. Reload VS Code

-### Customization

-- ["docker-compose.override.yaml"](https://docs.docker.com/compose/extends/) is .gitignored, so feel free to use it to modify your environment while testing.
-- "django/requirements.dev.txt" is .gitignored to keep track of extra development dependencies you may like (e.g. [IPython](https://ipython.org/)).
-Install them with `docker compose run --rm poetry run pip install -r django-admin requirements.dev.txt`.
-- ".vscode" directories are .gitignored.
-This way, you can modify the base recommended VS Code Workspace with any modifications you may like.

 ## Stack